One of the hardest parts of life is keeping our focus on Jesus.

 To relinquish control and focus on Jesus seems like a tremendous gamble, but in reality, it's the only sure thing in life.

 If you want to be a mature Christian, you don't have a choice.
-You'll stumble and fail from time to time.
+The Christ-centered life is truly the only way to go.
+Yes, you will stumble and fail from time to time.
 You'll backslide.
 We all do.